mikaelsundell/openimageio-lrplugin/README.md

 **Plugin information**

 Load the plugin from `Lightroom Plug-in Manager`.
-The upper section contains information about where OIIO tool is installed and where to find log path.
+The upper section contains information about where oiio tool is installed and where to find log path.
 Log files are written during export if the `Write log` is checked.

 **Post-processing with OpenImageIO**